 To authorize Quality-time for (non-public resources in) Jenkins, you can either use a username and password or a username and API token.
 Note that, unlike other sources, when using the API token Jenkins also requires the username to which the token belongs.

 • URL to Jenkins job.
 URL to a Jenkins job with a test report generated by the JUnit plugin.
-For example, 'https://jenkins.example.org/job/test' or https://jenkins.example.org/job/test/job/main' in case of a pipeline job.
+For example, 'https://jenkins.example.org/job/test/job/master' in case of a pipeline job.